nextstrain/ncov/narratives/ncov_sit-rep_2020-03-04.md

 ## Nextstrain narratives

 The following pages contain analysis performed using [Nextstrain](https://nextstrain.org).
-Scrolling through the left hand sidebar will reveal paragraphs of text with a corresponding visualization of the genomic data on the right hand side.
+Scrolling through the left-hand sidebar will reveal paragraphs of text with a corresponding visualization of the genomic data on the right-hand side.

 To have full genomes of a novel and large RNA virus this quickly is a remarkable achievement.
 These analyses have been made possible by the rapid and open sharing of genomic data and interpretations by scientists all around the world (see the final slide for a visualization of sequencing authorship).